evlci/evlci/README.md

 <!-- ======================= ABOUT ME ======================= -->
 ## 🧠 About Me

-👋 I'm <b>Muhammad Sakr</b>, a Software Engineering student at the Faculty of Computers and Information, Zagazig University, majoring in <b> Computer Science</b>.
+👋 I'm <b>Muhammad Sakr</b>, a 2nd Year Software Engineering student at the Faculty of Computers and Information, Zagazig University, majoring in <b> Computer Science</b>.
 Interested in reading, sports, philosophy, astronomy, energy science, and have a curious mind, and love to know everything.

 💡 What drives me: